ValentinOzeel/RAGalactic/README.md

 ## Key Features:

-• Interactive PDF Assistant: Engage with your PDF documents through a chatbot interface.
+• **Interactive PDF Assistant**: Engage with your PDF documents through a chatbot interface.

-• PDF Management:
+• **PDF Management**:
-    Load New PDFs:
+    *Load New PDFs*:
         - Upload and process new PDF documents directly into the application.
         - Add tags to PDFs upon upload, facilitating organization and retrieval based on user-defined categories.
-    Previously Loaded PDFs:
+    *Previously Loaded PDFs*:
         - Access and interact with PDFs that have been previously loaded into the system.
         - Filter by Tags:
             All Tags Requirement: Filter PDFs requiring all specified tags for selection.
             Any Tag Requirement: Filter PDFs requiring at least one of the specified tags for selection.

-• Conversation Modes: Choose between a conversational mode for interactive discussions (with chat history awareness) or a question mode for straightforward queries.
+• **Conversation Modes**: Choose between a conversational mode for interactive discussions (with chat history awareness) or a question mode for straightforward queries.

-• Streaming Mode: Choose between real-time streaming of responses or waiting for the answer to come all at once.
+• **Streaming Mode**: Choose between real-time streaming of responses or waiting for the answer to come all at once.

-• External Knowledge Integration:
+• **External Knowledge Integration**:
-    Knowledge Base Usage: Optionally allow the AI to leverage its knowledge base for enhanced response accuracy.
+    *Knowledge Base Usage*: Optionally allow the AI to leverage its knowledge base for enhanced response accuracy.
-    No Knowledge Base Usage: Strictly limit responses to information contained within uploaded PDFs and chat history.
+    *No Knowledge Base Usage*: Strictly limit responses to information contained within uploaded PDFs and chat history.

-• Accurate Document Citation: Automatically cite documents used to generate responses, ensuring transparency and traceability of information sources.
+• **Accurate Document Citation**: Automatically cite documents used to generate responses, ensuring transparency and traceability of information sources.

-• User Authentication: Maintain user sessions with unique user IDs and encrypted cookies.
+• **User Authentication**: Maintain user sessions with unique user IDs and encrypted cookies.

 ## Architecture